-Driving up Midland Avenue late in the afternoon one day last spring, I was passing by the old Nyack High School when I suddenly turned and saw the light ‘€“ literally.
-Some people refer to it as ‘€œHudson River Light,’€ an intense bright light that clarifies the landscape and everything in it.
-The really cool part was that it was that late afternoon raking light, that special sunlight that illuminates objects at an oblique angle almost parallel to the surface of the earth, leaving deep, long shadows as a result.
-This brilliant path of sunlight fell onto the athletic field from the right and up the façade of the red brick building to the top of the white clock tower.
-At the same time, waves of multiple shifting dark cloud layers moved Westward overhead from the direction of the Hudson River.
+Driving up Midland Avenue one day this past spring, I was passing by the old Nyack High School when I suddenly turned and saw the light.
+Literally.
+Some people refer to it as Hudson River Light, a bright spectral light that clarifies the landscape and everything in it.
+The really cool part was that it was late afternoon raking light so objects being intensely illuminated on their right side from the sun’s oblique angle to the earth, were forming long dark shadows on their left.
+This brilliant path of sunlight fell onto the athletic field and up the facade of the red brick building to the top of the white clock tower.
+At the same time, multiple waves of thin dark cloud bands moved westward over the Hudson River.
 It was after a rainfall and the sky was clearing.

-It was after a period referred to as the ‘€œage of revolutions:’€ the American: (1775-83), and the French (1789-1815).
+It was around 1825, after the period referred to as the Age of Revolutions: the American: (1775-83), and the French (1789-1815).
 Spiritual renewal was in the air and attitudes were changing.
-The Hudson River Painters, a loosely joined group of academy trained artists joined ranks with a spiritually uplifting artistic and philosophical movement called Romanticism.
-Rooted in Western Europe in the mid-late 1700′s, Romanticism eventually gained a world wide audience as it redefined the fundamental ways in which people thought about themselves and their world.
-Freedom of imagination and thought were at its core and in opposition to the constraints of social tradition, intellectual reason and rational thought espoused by an oppressive aristocracy, the kings and queens of Europe.
+The Hudson River Painters, a loosely joined group of academy trained artists got swept up into this spiritually motivated art and philosophical movement called Romanticism.
+Rooted in Western Europe in the mid 1700’s, Romanticism eventually gained a world wide audience as it redefined the fundamental ways in which people viewed themselves and the world around them.
+Freedom of imagination and thought were at its core in opposition to the constraints of the social traditions, intellectual reasoning and rational thought espoused by the oppressive, aristocratic king and queenly courts of Europe.

-Romanticism elevated nature to a religious status, and all types of artists were taking cues from it, hence, the elevation of natural elements, landscape, and especially sunlight, to the sublime in painting.
-The HRS artists took long journeys deep into wilderness areas, first in upstate New York, then outward to different parts of the country and the world, to sketch, commune with nature and revitalize the art spirit.
-The resulting canvases promoted landscape and nature’s elements as superior to all else, especially to anything produced by man.
-Their message was: preserve nature because it promotes inner spiritual well being.
+Romanticism equated nature with the sublime and all types of artists were taking cues from it.
+The HRS artists took long journeys deep into wilderness areas, first in upstate New York, then outward to different parts of the country and eventually the world, to sketch, commune with nature and revitalize the creative and human spirit.
+Their majestic, highly detailed canvases promoted nature as superior to all else, including anything produced by man.
+Their message was clear: we must preserve the natural world because nature promotes inner spiritual well being.
+I thought to myself – what could be better than that?

-What could be better than that?
 Then it hit me one last time.
 What’s old is new again.
-I had communed with nature and with the HRS painters as well.
-And, in doing so, my spirit had been revitalized in a big way, because this little event had brought me back full circle.
-I had returned to what had motivated my interest in art before my adult professional life took over.
-It was as simple as sunlight on the landscape.
+I had communed with nature and with the HRS painters as well, and in doing so, my spirit had been revitalized in a big way.
+This little event brought me full circle back to what had motivated my interest in art as a young adult, before professional obligations and personal failings had taken a toll on my spirit.
+It was the simple beauty of sunlight on landscape.

 Alison Perry owns a Nyack-based photography business that combines architecture, landscape and formal space and strives to make personal art about time and place.
 She received BFA in Studio Art from SUNY Purchase and a graduate degree in Library Science from Long Island University.
-Previously, she worked in journalistic and editorial photography for several different national/regional newspapers in NYC, PA and CA. See examples of her work at http://www.alisonperryart.com
+Previously, she worked in journalistic and editorial photography for several different national/regional newspapers in NYC, PA and CA. See examples of her work at alisonperry.photoshelter.com/index

 For more information about the The Hudson River Painters, visit